Serving All of British Columbia

 infobc@preszlerlaw.com Call 1-888-404-5167

-Behragam v Paviglianiti: Bicyclist Not at Fault for Vancouver Intersection Accident
+Behragam vs. Paviglianiti: Bicyclist Not at Fault for Vancouver Intersection Accident

-There is a popular misconception–really, a dangerous urban myth–that motor vehicles always have the right-of-way over bicycles.
+There is a popular misconception–really, a dangerous urban myth–that motor vehicles always have the right of way over bicycles.
 Such thinking obviously stems from the fact that motorists vastly outnumber cyclists, even in bicycle-friendly places like Vancouver.
 Still, such thinking is wrong.
 B.C. law does not give drivers of cars and trucks special rights on the public highways.
-Everyone who operates a vehicle, whether it has two or four wheels, must obey the same rules of the road.
+Everyone who operates a vehicle, whether it has two or four wheels, must obey the rules of the road.
+In fact, in June 2024, new rules came into effect as part of the Motor Vehicle Act that define cyclists as “vulnerable road users.”
+Those rules require motorists to take precautions such as keeping a safe minimum distance when passing cyclists.

 So what did happen?
 The accident took place around 10:45 a.m. on September 23, 2013, at a traffic circle located at the intersection of West 10th Avenue and Birch Street in Vancouver.
 The plaintiff was riding his bicycle westbound on West 10th Avenue, which has a dedicated bicycle lane.
 The plaintiff entered the traffic circle and passed the west side of the centre intersection before colliding with the left door of the defendant’s Ford pickup truck.
 The impact knocked the plaintiff off his bicycle and caused him to lose consciousnesses for approximately 10 to 15 minutes.